Asleeepp/skript-itemsadder/README.md

 Currently includes:

-3 conditions
+3 conditions,
-7 Effects
+7 Effects,
-8 Events
+8 Events and
 5 Expressions.

 Please make an issue in the Issues tracker if you encounter any issue, or want something to be added!